Understanding data in relational databases

 Geodatabases

-Insights allows you to create a connection to a supported Microsoft SQL Server, Oracle, SAP HANA, or PostgreSQL database that has a non-versioned enterprise geodatabase defined.
+In Insights, you can create a connection to a supported Microsoft SQL Server, Oracle, SAP HANA, or PostgreSQL database that has a nonversioned enterprise geodatabase defined.
 If the geodatabase is versioned, the data must be unregistered as versioned to work in Insights.
-Currently, only geodatabase user tables not created under the sde user schema can be viewed and accessed from Insights.
+Currently, only geodatabase user tables that were not created under the sde user schema can be viewed and accessed from Insights.
 Insights does not work directly with file and personal geodatabases.

 Spatial datasets